TimMarder/SoftDev-FinalProject/README.md

 ### APIs

-1. Holiday API
+1. CalendarIndex API
-   - Sign up [here](https://holidayapi.com/) to receive a key
+   - Sign up [here](https://www.calendarindex.com/signup) to receive a key
+      - Note: It takes a bit of time to receive key from them
    - API responds with a dictionary of holidays and their dates
-   - We used this API in our calendar
+   - We used this API for holiday events
 2. Openstaticmap API
    - Sign up [here](https://developer.mapquest.com/) to receive a key
    - API shows a map of a chosen area